What is the Quit India Movement?

 The Quit India Movement proved that India would no longer accept anything less than complete freedom.

-4. What were the major outcomes of the Quit India Movement?
+What was the slogan of the Quit India Movement?

 ✔ Easy to use & comfortable